rapidsai/rmm/README.md

 In the future, RMM will provide a similar host-side structure like `device_buffer` and an allocator that can be used with STL containers.

+## Debug Logging

+RMM includes a debug logger which can be enabled to log trace and debug information to a file.
+This information can show when errors occur, when additional memory is allocated from upstream resources, etc. The default log file is `rmm_log.txt` in the current working directory, but the environment variable `RMM_DEBUG_LOG_FILE` can be set to specify the path and file name.

+There is a CMake configuration variable `LOGGING_LEVEL`, which can be set to enable compilation of more detailed logging.
+The default is `INFO`.
+Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `CRITICAL`.

+The log relies on the [spdlog](https://github.com/gabime/spdlog.git) library.

+Note that to see logging below the `INFO` level, the C++ application must also call `rmm::logger()::set_level()`, e.g. to enable all levels of logging down to `TRACE`, call `rmm::logger()::set_level(SPDLOG_LEVEL_TRACE)`.

+Note that debug logging is different from the CSV memory allocation logging provided by `rmm::mr::logging_resource_adapter`.
+The latter is for logging a history of allocation / deallocation actions which can be useful for replay with RMM's replay benchmark.

 ## Using RMM in Python Code